Tony04031234/Autonomous-Distributed-Microservice-Orchestration/source/code/README.md

 kubectl apply -f your-deployment.yaml
 ```

-Remember to replace "your-image-name" and "your-app" with the actual names of your Docker image and application.
+Remember to replace "your-image-name" and "your-app" with the actual names of the Docker image and application.

 ## Chaos Mesh